Mortification of the flesh: Secular practices

 It has been speculated that extreme practices of mortification of the flesh may be used to obtain an altered state of consciousness to achieve spiritual experiences or visions.
 In modern times, members of the Church of Body Modification believe that by manipulating and modifying their bodies (by painful processes) they can strengthen the bond between their bodies and spirits, and become more spiritually aware.
 This group uses rites of passage from many traditions including Hinduism, Buddhism, and shamanism, to seek their aims.

 In some contexts, modern practices of body modification and plastic surgery overlap with mortification.
 Often, secular people will undergo painful experiences in order to become more self-aware, to take control of their bodies or "own" them more fully, to bond with a group that is spiritual in its aims, or to overcome the body's limitations in ways that do not refer to any higher power.
 Many times these rites are intended to empower the participant, rather than humble them.
 This represents a very different aim than many traditional mortifications.

-Roland Loomis re-creates Sun Dance ceremonies and suspensions for those who believe these painful procedures expand their consciousness.
+Roland Loomis re-created Sun Dance ceremonies and suspensions, believing that these painful procedures expand their consciousness.
 Fakir Musafar explained his use of these rites as a way to awaken the spirit to the body's limits, and put it in control of them.
 Others who have used these experiences to transcend physical limitations report a feeling of mastery over their physical circumstance, along with a widened perspective.